Gloria Yang

 Aligning Setup Flow with User Expectations

-6 of 9 participants hesitated or revisited options during setup due to confusion around starting from scratch versus selecting a template.
+6 of 9 participants hesitated or revisited options during setup because of a fundamental mismatch

 "If I’m starting from scratch, why do I have to pick a template first?"